Understanding the ferromagnetic insulating state in Cr doped VO$_2$: Results and Discussion

 The atom, angular momentum and spin projected density of states are shown for two distinct V atoms that we find in the unit cell as well as the Cr atom.
-The system is found to be insulating, consistent with the experimental observation at a closely lying composition.
+The system is found to be insulating.
 As each transition metal atom is surrounded by six oxygens, the $d$ orbitals at each transition metal site split into triply degenerate $t_{2g}$ orbitals at lower energies and doubly degenerate $e_g$ orbitals at higher energies.
-Examining the Cr $d$ density of states shown in Fig. 1(a), one finds that the minority spin states lie beyond 3~eV above the fermi level and are empty.
+Examining the Cr $d$ density of states shown in Fig.~\ref{fig.3}, one finds that the minority spin states lie beyond 3~eV above the fermi level and are empty.
 The majority spin $t_{2g}$ states are however found to be occupied while the $e_g$ counterparts are found to be empty.
 An isovalent substitution of V by Cr would imply a valence state of +4 on Cr.
 However, we find the electron configuration of $t_{2g\uparrow}^3$ on Cr, implying a valence of +3.
-One of the V atoms has a $d^0$ configuration.
+One of the V atoms has none of the $d$ orbitals occupied and hence can be associated with a $d^0$ configuration.
 We identify a valence of +5 with this V atom.
-Examining the density of states associated with the other V atom, we find that one can associate a valence of +4 with this V atom.
-The integrated transition metal $d$ component of the charge within spheres of radii 1.33 \AA{} for Cr and 1.323 \AA{} for V atoms. on the sites labeled V$^{+4}$, V$^{+5}$ and Cr$^{+3}$ are found to be 3.35, 3.38 and 4.16.
-While a formal electron count of 1, 0 and 3 are expected in the transition metal $d$ orbitals based on the oxidation state, one finds the charge to deviate significantly from these values.
-This has been discussed in the context of other systems earlier \cite{co_prl}.
-The magnetic moments on the other hand are found to be 1.15, 0.21, 2.95 $\mu_B$.
-They reflect the valence state better as has been seen earlier \cite{co_prl}.
+Examining the density of states associated with the other V atoms, we find that one can associate a valence of +4 with them.